zhanzhan1848/https---github.com-zhanzhan1848-VulkanEngine/readme.md

 # Kohi Engine

-Thanks for Travis Vroman (youtube: https://www.youtube.com/playlist?list=PLv8Ddw9K0JPg1BEO-RS-0MYs423cvLVtj).
-This is a greate tutorial for C and VulkanAPI.
+Thanks for Travis Vroman (youtube channel: https://www.youtube.com/@TravisVroman).
+This is a greate tutorial for C and VulkanAPI.(youtube playlist:https://www.youtube.com/playlist?list=PLv8Ddw9K0JPg1BEO-RS-0MYs423cvLVtj)

 # .plan
 Kohi will be a 3D engine from the start, with most of it built from scratch with explanations along the way.
 The series starts off as more of a tutorial to get up and running, with explanations becoming higher level as things progress to keep the pacing up.